yashs662/rust_kanban/README.md

-# rust_kanban
-A kanban TUI created in rust
+## Kanban App for the terminal written in rust